The Benefits of Interval Training For Runners

-Understanding the science behind runners' intervals can help you better appreciate its value and optimize your training program for long-distance success.
+Understanding the science behind runners' intervals can help you better appreciate its value and optimise your training program for long-distance success.
 Interval training has been extensively studied and has consistently demonstrated its effectiveness in improving various aspects of running performance.

-VO2 Max Enhancement: VO2 max is a key indicator of aerobic fitness, representing the maximum amount of oxygen your body can utilize during exercise.
+VO2 Max Enhancement: VO2 max is a key indicator of aerobic fitness, representing the maximum amount of oxygen your body can utilise during exercise.
 Runners interval training at the correct intensity (<90% Max Heart Rate for 12-18 mins per session) has been shown to significantly increase VO2 max, allowing you to perform at higher intensities for longer durations. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3774727/

 Lactate Threshold Improvement: Your lactate threshold is the point at which your body produces lactate faster than it can be cleared from your bloodstream.
 This threshold plays a crucial role in determining your endurance capabilities.
 Interval training has been proven to increase lactate threshold, enabling you to maintain a faster pace before experiencing fatigue.

-Running Economy Optimization: Running economy refers to the amount of energy required to maintain a given pace.
+Running Economy Optimisation: Running economy refers to the amount of energy required to maintain a given pace.
 A better running economy means you can run faster with less effort.
 Runners interval training has been shown to improve running economy by enhancing muscle power, coordination, and biomechanics.

-Fat Adaptation: Long-distance runners benefit from training their bodies to utilize fat as an energy source more efficiently, as fat stores are more abundant than glycogen stores.
+Fat Adaptation: Long-distance runners benefit from training their bodies to utilise fat as an energy source more efficiently, as fat stores are more abundant than glycogen stores.
 Studies have shown that interval training can improve fat oxidation rates, increasing your body's ability to tap into fat stores during long runs.